An

 Silk Jacket…

-scroll down to the "Property/about 1963" event & click the links?
+scroll down to my "Property/about 1963" event & click the links?

 Dawn